-Former United States Ambassador to Bahrain, Dr. Zakhem continues research of Middle East issues and political trends in Arab countries.
-A Lebanese native, Dr. Zahem’s continues to make significant contributions to his his field of expertise.
+A Former United States Ambassador to Bahrain, Dr. Zakhem continues research of Middle East issues and political trends in Arab countries.
+A native of Lebanon, Dr. Zahem’s continues to make significant contributions to his his field of expertise.

 Post-Graduate Studies in Economics; Wayne State University, 1963